 She Left Her VP Role to Build a 6-Figure Family Business with Renée Goings

 Interested in starting a coaching business?
 Considering leaping into entrepreneurship?
-On this episode, I kick back with my oldest friend, Renée Goings, a former Vice President turned co-owner of Done Dissertation, to talk about what it’s really like to go from corporate leadership to running a six-figure, family-owned business.
+On this episode, I kick back with my oldest friend, Renée Goings, a former Vice President (VP) turned co-owner of Done Dissertation, to talk about what it's really like to go from corporate leadership to running a six-figure, family-owned business.

 The Corporate Foundation

-The Strategic Leap (Not Jump)
+The Strategic Leap

 The Numbers Had to Make Sense